Sound! Euphonium: Films and OVA

+English release

+The anime was formerly licensed by Ponycan USA in North America, and licensed by Anime Limited in the United Kingdom.
+Theatrical distributor Eleven Arts released Liz and the Blue Bird in theaters on November 9, 2018 in the United States.
+Shout!
+Factory released it on home video on March 5, 2019.
+Our Promise was released in select US theaters on July 11, 2019, and the English dub debuted on July 15, 2019.
+The English dub has a different voice cast, commissioned by VSI Los Angeles, compared to Liz and the Blue Bird, though Sarah Anne Williams, Ryan Bartley and Megan Harvey reprised their roles as Natsuki, Satomi and Yuko, respectively.
+The film was released on a DVD/Blu-Ray set on June 2, 2020 from Shout Factory.

+An English dub of the first season was released on Blu-ray by Crunchyroll on December 17, 2024, and retains much of the cast of Our Promise: A Brand New Day.

 Music

 Wind ensemble music for both seasons were performed by the 2014 Freshman Wind Ensemble (フレッシュマン ウィンド アンサンブル) of the Senzoku Gakuen College of Music.
 Original music was composed and some featured pieces were arranged by Akito Matsuda (松田彬人, Matsuda Akito).

 Reception

 In April 2018, it was reported that the novels had more than 1.4 million copies in print in Japan.

-The series has often been criticized by Western viewers for perceived queerbaiting with regards to the relationship between lead characters Kumiko Oumae and Reina Kousaka.
+The anime adaptation has often been criticized by Western viewers for perceived queerbaiting with regards to the relationship between lead characters Kumiko Oumae and Reina Kousaka, often involving significant homoerotic rewriting of the originally heterosexual scenes of the original novel series.
 Crunchyroll's Twitter account acknowledged the pairing by tweeting a screenshot from the show, which was still airing and being officially simulcast by the service at the time, in the wake of the legalization of same-sex marriage in the United States.
+The adaptation's director and showrunner, Naoko Yamada, has either denied any intention of depicting romance in some instances or expressed a desire to allow the audience themselves to determine the nature of the characters' relationships in others.

+In 2015, Nio Nakatani praised the anime for its perceived yuri aspects, which she said had inspired her while she was drawing Bloom Into You.
+According to her, the first season of the anime "created the yuri that she wanted to write before she did" and she was so excited about the show that she started drawing yuri under its influence before she even realized that it "had a lot of yuri elements."